HuyaneMatsu/hata/docs/ref/discord/TeamMembershipState.md

 - length : `3`
 - elements : [`TeamMembershipState`](TeamMembershipState.md)

-Stores the created [`RelationshipType`](RelationshipType.md) instances.
-This container is accessed when translating a Discord relationship type's value to it's representation.
+Stores the created [`TeamMembershipState`](TeamMembershipState.md) instances.
+This container is accessed when translating a Discord team membership state's value to it's representation.

 ## Magic methods